JonmarCorpuz/SecondBrain/Protocol - STP.md

 * Forwards and receives STP BPDUs
 * Sends and receives normal traffic
 * Learns MAC addresses from the frames that arrive on the interface
+* Can directly converge to a Blocking state

 ## Listening